mgimond/Intro-to-git-GitHub/Cloning_a_Github_repo.md

    git clone https://github.com/jdcolby/repo1.git
    ```

-If this is the first time you download a repo from GitHub on your current computer, you may be presented with a **GitHub Sign in** window.
+6. If this is the first time you download a repo from GitHub on the computer you are working on, you may be presented with a **GitHub Sign in** window.
 If so, select the **Token** option.

    <img src="img/sign_in_token.png" width="359px" hspace="50"/>